Squared Dehn twists and deformed symplectic invariants: Bulk deformations

 equipped with the Gromov topology.
 Let $\calM_{q;\mho}(\bx)^{\nn}$ denote the one-dimensional part of $\calM_{q;\mho}(\bx)$ and let $\ovl{\calM}_{q;\mho}(\bx)^{\nn}$ denote its closure in $\ovl{\calM}_{q;\mho}(\bx)$.
 As a restricted analogue of Proposition \ref{prop:compact top mfd with corners} in this setting, we have: \begin{prop} $\calM_{q;\mho}(\bx)^{\oo}$ is a finite set of points, and $\ovl{\calM}_{q;\mho}(\bx)^{\nn}$ is a compact one-dimensional topological manifold with boundary given by

-where the disjoint union is over all $T \in \calTR{k+1,q}$ having one plain internal edge and no round internal edges. \end{prop} \begin{remark} For $L_0$ a Lagrangian which is disjoint from $\mho$, by picking sufficiently small Floer data and perturbation data we can arrange that $\calM_{q;\mho}(x_0) = \nil$ for all $x_0 \in \genHLL{L_0}{L_0}$ and $q \geq 1$.
-From now on we assume this is the case. \end{remark}
+where the disjoint union is over all $T \in \calTR{k+1,q}$ having one plain internal edge and no round internal edges. \end{prop} \begin{proof} The compactness statements follow directly from Gromov's compactness theorem.
+As for the description of $\bdy \ovl{\calM}_{q;\mho}(\bx)^{\nn}$, this requires gluing, which describes a neighborhood of the moduli space $\ovl{\calM}_{q;\mho}(\bx)^{\nn}$ near a given boundary stratum in terms of gluing coordinates in $(-\eps,0)$ for each boundary node and in $\D_\eps^2$ for each interior node, for $\eps > 0$ sufficiently small.
+The gluing analysis along boundary nodes as the same as for Proposition \ref{prop:compact top mfd with corners}, which plays a fundamental role in defining Lagrangian Floer homology \cite{floer1988morse}.
+As for gluing along interior nodes, since our Hamiltonian perturbations are trivial near the interior marked points this is precisely the variety encountered in Gromov--Witten theory; see e.g. \cite[\S10]{mcduff2012j}. \end{proof} \begin{remark} Consider a Lagrangian $L$ which is disjoint from $\mho$.
+By picking suitable Floer data and perturbation data, we can arrange that $\calM_{q;\mho}(\bx) = \nil$ for all $q \geq 1$ and $\bx = (x_0,\dots,x_k)$ with $x_0,\dots,x_k \in \genHLL{L}{L}$ for $k \geq 0$.
+In particular, the case $k = 0$ says that we have $\calM_{q;\mho}(x_0) = \nil$, i.e. there are nontrivial operations involving only one boundary puncture.
+From now on we will assume this is the case.

+Indeed, by the Weinstein neighborhood theorem we can find a Liouville subdomain $M' \subset M$ which contains $L$ and is disjoint from $\mho$, and is identified with the $\epsilon$ disk cotangent bundle of $L$ for some Riemannian metric on $L$ and $\epsilon > 0$ sufficiently small.
+We can choose Floer data and perturbation data such that all Hamiltonians vanish near $\bdy M'$, and all almost complex structures are contact type near $\bdy M'$.
+Then, as in the proof of Lemma~\ref{lemma:Liouville subdomains}, the integrated maximum principle guarantees that all of the Floer solutions comprising $\calM_{q;\mho}(\bx)$ are entirely contained in $M'$. \end{remark}